simplicitesoftware/heroku/README.md

 heroku git:remote -a <your Heroku app name>
 ```

-Commit your changes locally in the Git repository:
+Add and commit your changes locally in the Git repository:

 ```
+git add <...>
 git commit <...>
 ```